 Lack of Focus

-If you’re protein is dialled in as you claim, then obviously that’s not the issue, so it doesn’t really bear mentioning.
+If your protein is as dialled in as you claim, then obviously that’s not the issue, so it doesn’t really bear mentioning.
 You mentioned several times all the things you’re more or less ‘doing right.’

 That means don’t focus on the stuff you already think you’re doing well because you’re already doing it well, focus on improving some other thing.